 Please take a look around the rest of the site, drop me a line if you have any questions, and I hope you have fun while you're here.

 The background image on this site is from Shutterstock @ Amethist.
-Many thanks to Sally Whittle, Mumsnet and Mummy from the Heart, Ellie Gill, The House That Never Rests, Flora, Caroline Mentzer and Vicky Harrison for the images used in the above collage.
-Thanks to Dr Oetker for the image of me baking with Stacey Solomon.
+The top image on this page is by Tom Regester, as is the image on the sidebar.
 Thanks to Tom Arber for the awards photo.
-Thanks to my husband, Mark Leary aka ASYLUMseventy7 for all the other images of me, including the one used in the sidebar.
+Thanks to my husband, Mark Leary aka ASYLUMseventy7 for all the other images of me.